zeeguu/distraction-shield/Website/architecture_doc.md

 ## Architectural overview

 In order to provide an overview of the Distraction Shield extension, in the appendix of the attached file there is a map of the modules that the application is using and their dependencies.

+Each part of the map is explained with regards to the its dependencies.

 The image can be viewed at a different scale by following this link :

 [Diagram of the module dependencies ](https://www.draw.io/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1#G0B-uaz9aO7hIDa3AwUDF2aHdYWnM)

 [https://drive.google.com/file/d/0B-uaz9aO7hIDa3AwUDF2aHdYWnM/view?usp=sharing](https://drive.google.com/file/d/0B-uaz9aO7hIDa3AwUDF2aHdYWnM/view?usp=sharing)

-A diagram without dependencies is presented below, in order to have an overview of the files and modules of the application.
-These represent how the application is divided.
+A diagram that shows the division of the files in the application and its is presented below :

  ![image alt text](image_1.png)

-## The extension platform
+### The extension platform

 The extension is currently developed only for the Chrome web browser.
 This means that certain parts of the functionality are dependent on what chrome expects from an extension, and the api that is available to extensions in Chrome.